OmiTech27/DedooAI/README.md

 2. **speech_recognition**: A library for performing speech recognition, allowing Dedoo AI to understand voice commands.

-3. **google.generativeai**: An API for accessing advanced AI models and generating text-based responses.
+3. **google.generativeai**: An API for accessing advanced Gemini AI models and generating text-based responses.

 4. **datetime**: A module for working with dates and times, used for providing information such as the current time and date.